MirandaHawks/music-visualizer/README.md

 I built this pretty much by creating the overall concept and then playing around with numbers and tweaking things until I liked it.
 So feel free to clone it, put your own songs in, and play around with it or even create completely new visuals.

+Right now it has a lot of "magic numbers" going on so there is definitely room for improvement code wise.
+But I had a lot of fun building it and tweaking it, trying it with new songs, etc.

 Thanks for reading!